tigrisdata/tigris-os-docs/docs/objects/tiers.md

 # Storage Tiers

 Tigris offers object storage tiers to optimize storage costs based on the access patterns of your data.
-There are three storage tiers available:
+The following storage tiers are available:

 - Standard
 - Infrequent Access
 - Archive
+- Archive Instant Retrieval

 ## Standard tier